cirosantilli/markdown-style-guide/index.md

 -   At some point GitHub translated single newlines to line breaks in READMEs, and still does so on comments.
     Currently there is no major engine which does it, so it is safe to use newlines.
+-   Some tools are not well adapted for long lines, e.g. Vim and `git diff` will not wrap lines by default.
+    This can be configured however via `git config --global core.pager 'less -r'` for Git and `set wrap` for Vim.

+Downsides:

+- requires considerable writer effort, specially when modifying code.
+- Markdown does not look like the rendered output, in which there are no line breaks.
+    Manual line breaking can make the Markdown more readable than the rendered output, which is bad because it gives a false sense of readability encouraging less readable long paragraphs.

+### Option W2

+Don't wrap lines.

+### Option W3

+Always wrap at the end of the first word that exceeds 80 characters.

 ## Code